“Help! I’m stalking my wife’s past on social media…”

 So, although you may choose to block your partner’s ex for a while (or–even better–abstain from social media entirely as you commit to defeating retroactive jealousy), keep in the back of your mind that, if you put in the work, one day in the not-too-distant future seeing them on social media really won’t get to you.

-So take this opportunity to set a new goal for yourself: tell yourself that you’re going to overcome retroactive jealousy no matter what, so that some day soon you won’t give a second thought to seeing your partner’s ex on Facebook.
+So take this opportunity to set a new goal for yourself: tell yourself that you’re going to overcome retroactive jealousy no matter what, so that some day soon you won’t give a second thought to seeing details of your wife’s past on Facebook.

 If you put in the necessary work, you’ll overcome retroactive jealousy much sooner and more easily than you probably realize right now, and before you know it you’ll be able to log into your social media accounts without a care in the world.